ganeshthatikayala555/working-of-hash/README.md

 # working-of-hash
-hashcodes are like barcodes for each book in a shelve
+hashcodes are like barcodes for each book in a shelve,